Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 It's also good to get the fit just right, to prevent chafing or blisters which could act as a trail disincentive.

-Which packs are the best
+Which backpacks for dogs are the best for day hikes?

 To answer that question, let's consider one of the most bombproof doggie packs on the market.